Battle of Pell's Point

-The Battle of Pelham (October 18, 1776), also known as the Battle of Pell's Point, was a battle fought between British and American troops during the New York and New Jersey campaign of the American Revolutionary War.
-The conflict took place in an area of the Manor of Pelham, covering what is now part of the villages of Pelham Manor and Pelham in Westchester County, New York and Pelham Bay Park (namely the Split Rock Golf Course and Pelham Bay Golf Course) in the Bronx, New York City.
+This combat engagement fought (Friday, October 18, 1776), is variously known in American, British, and Hessian sources as the Battle of Pelham, Battle of Pelham Manor, Battle of Pell's Neck, Battle of Rodman's Neck, Battle of Pell's Point, or by other geographically related names.
+This day-long action was fought by American, British and Hessian troops during the New York and New Jersey campaign of the American Revolutionary War.
+The conflict took place in an area of the Manor of Pelham, covering what is now part of Pelham Bay Park (namely the Split Rock Golf Course and Pelham Bay Golf Course) in the Bronx, New York City, and culminating in what today are the communities of Pelham Manor, Pelham and New Rochelle in Westchester County, New York.

-On October 12, British forces landed at Throgs Neck in order to execute a flanking maneuver that would trap Gen. George Washington, commander-in-chief of the American revolutionary forces, and the main body of the Continental Army on the island of Manhattan.
-The Americans thwarted the landing, and Gen. Sir William Howe, commander-in-chief of British forces in North America, looked for another location along Long Island Sound to disembark his troops.
-On October 18, he landed 4,000 men at Pelham, 3 mi north of Throgs Neck.
-Inland were 750 men of a brigade under the command of the American Col. John Glover.
-Glover positioned his troops behind a series of stone walls and attacked the British advance units.
+On Saturday, October 12, British forces landed at Throgs Neck in order to execute a flanking maneuver that would trap Gen. George Washington, commander-in-chief of the American revolutionary forces, and the main body of the Continental Army on the island of Manhattan.
+The Americans were able to contain the British on Throg's Neck, and Gen. Sir William Howe, commander-in-chief of British land forces in North America, and his brother, Admiral Richard Lord Howe, commander of British naval forces, looked for another location along Long Island Sound to disembark the troops.
+On Friday, October 18, Howe landed and Advance Guard (Avant Gardde) of 4,000 men under General Sir Henry Clinton at Pell's Neck Pelham, 3 mi northeast of Throgs Neck.
+Inland were 750 men of a brigade under the command of the American Colonel John Glover.
+Glover positioned his troops behind a series of stone walls and engaged the British advance as they attempted to move forward.
 As the British overran each position, the American troops fell back and reorganized behind the next wall.
-After several such attacks, the British broke off, and the Americans retreated.
+After several such assaults by the British 1st Light Infantry Battalion, the British and Hessian Grenadiers, masked by the rolling terrain, advanced upon the flank to turn the Americans from their positions.
+This movement ultimately led to an American withdrawal; confidently marching from the field in good order.

-The battle delayed British movements long enough for Washington to move the main army to White Plains and avoid being surrounded on Manhattan.
+The battle delayed British movements long enough for Washington to continue moving the main army to White Plains and avoid being surrounded on Manhattan.
 After losing to the British in a battle at White Plains, and losing Fort Washington, Washington retreated across New Jersey to Pennsylvania.